mia-platform/documentation/docs/fast_data/create_projection.md

 sidebar_label: Projections
 ---

-## Create a System of Record
+## Create a System of Records

-To create a projection, you should create a System of Record.
-This is the data source which update the projections.
+To create a projection, you should create a System of Records.
+This is the data source which updates the projections.

+To do so, open the **Projections** section in the fast data group of Mia-Platform Console.
+Then, select the create button.

-The creation of the System of Record requires to insert a system ID, useful to recognize the system.
+The creation of a System of Records requires you to insert a system ID, useful to recognize the system.

-## Delete a System of Record
+## Delete a System of Records

-To delete a System of Record, you have to click the Delete button at the bottom-right corner of the System of Record detail page.
+To delete a System of Records, you have to click the Delete button at the bottom-right corner of the System of Records detail page.
 The deletion is not allowed until you have at least one Projection inside the System, hence you need to delete all the projections in a System before being able to delete it.

 ## Projections Changes